top of page

 • An Artist’s Statement

 The Black Mountain Center for the Arts is seeking submissions for No Boundaries: Watercolors Beyond the Lines, a show that celebrates watercolor in all its forms!
-Our goal is to showcase our diverse community of WNC watercolorists and their creative approaches to this timeless medium.
+Our goal is to showcase our

 The Black Mountain Center for the Arts (BMCA) in collaboration with the Black Mountain Library invites our community to repurpose old books to make art.
 You can pick up a discarded book at the library or BMCA or you can use your own old book.
 After creating your artwork on or with a discarded book, drop it off at BMCA or the BM Library to be included in our community art show at BMCA entitled Beyond the Binding.